Euro PCT application

-A Euro-PCT application needs to filed in English, French or German.
-So, if your PCT application is in one of the other PCT languages, a translation is needed upon entry in the European phase.
+A Euro PCT application needs to be in English, French or German.
+If your application is in one of the other languages of the PCT, in Europe a translation is compulsory.
 You can either supply such a translation or we can ask our translators.
 Translations take time!
-When you instruct us to handle the European phase of your PCT application, please keep this in mind.
+When you instruct us to handle your PCT application in Europe, please keep this in mind.

 A PCT publication in English, French or German will take the place of the official European publication of the Euro-PCT application.
 For a PCT application in another language, the EPO will publish the translation.